Hollywood Casino at The Meadows: Casino

 Legislation passed in Pennsylvania in July 2004 included The Meadows among the locations slated to obtain a gambling license for slot machines.
 The legislation upheld a 2005 legal challenge by gambling opponents, and on September 27, 2006, The Meadows was awarded a gaming license by the Pennsylvania Gaming Control Board.

 On November 16, 2006, The Meadows broke ground on construction.
 Plans called for initial construction of a temporary casino adjacent to the track, which opened on June 11, 2007.

 On September 5, 2007, a ceremony was held to mark the beginning of the grandstand removal, which was necessary to clear space for the permanent casino.
 The permanent casino opened on April 15, 2009; the temporary building was also closed on this date.
 Amenities include a 350000 sqft casino, food court, café restaurant, premier steakhouse with view of the race track, covered grandstand, simulcast viewing area, VIP boxes, and a 24-lane, state-of-the-art bowling center.
 The Meadows features over 3,300 slot machines.

 On July 6, 2010, The Meadows Casino hosted an "invitation-only test date" for casino table games.
 The test runs were successful, and at 6 AM on July 8, 2010, the table games (including roulette, blackjack, craps, etc.) opened to the general public.
 The chips used by the Meadows Casino are RFID chips containing a microchip that identifies them as legitimate.
 This measure prevents counterfeit chips from entering into the play area.

 On October 2, 2019, the Pennsylvania Gaming Control Board approved a sports-betting license for The Meadows Racetrack and Casino, which will also offer online sports betting in partnership with DraftKings.
 A soft opening for the sportsbook occurred on October 8, 2019, with the grand opening on October 10, 2019 featuring former Pittsburgh professional athletes in attendance for the ribbon-cutting ceremony.
 The DraftKings online sportsbook launched on November 4, 2019.

+The Meadows

+The Meadows, the harness racing facility in operation since 1963, forms a component part of the racino.